 - Text updates in various locations for consistency with zoning ordinance and map amendments adopted over the last few years based on action recommendations in the 2009 Comprehensive Plan. - The following proposed revisions to Map 2.2, Future Land Use & Character: - Elimination of the "Schools" designation such that all campuses are now included within residential designations to signal the desired future use for any property that is no longer used for a school. - Likewise, elimination of the "Places of Worship" designation such that the locations of nearly all places of worship are now shown as residential to match Bellaire's zoning for such uses.
-The sole exception is the current church property at the southeast corner of Bellaire Boulevard and South

-Rice Avenue, which is indicated as Commercial Mixed Use given its location at this busy intersection and near the new CMU zoning district.
+The sole exception is the current church property at the southeast corner of Bellaire Boulevard and South Rice Avenue, which is indicated as Commercial Mixed Use given its location at this busy intersection and near the new CMU zoning district.
 (The satellite church building to the east across 3rd Street is included in Suburban Residential.)

-- Change of the CenterPoint property in northeast Bellaire from Business Park to Corridor Mixed Use along the Bissonnet frontage and to General Residential on the remainder of the property northward between Mulberry Lane and the railroad corridor. - Addition of a Residential-Office Mix category for properties around Bissonnet, between West Loop 610 and South Rice Avenue, that were not included in the new CMU zoning district. - Removal of all light rail transit references from the map along the north City limits at Westpark.
-Also, removal of the Transit Center symbol on Bellaire Boulevard, and addition of a Bellaire-Uptown Transit Center symbol along Westpark. - Within the goals/considerations/actions tables at the end of Chapter 2, highlighting of items accomplished since the 2009 plan.
+- Change of the CenterPoint property in northeast Bellaire from Business Park to Corridor Mixed Use along the Bissonnet frontage and to General Residential on the remainder of the property northward between Mulberry Lane on the west and the railroad corridor on the east. - Addition of a Residential-Office Mix category for properties around Bissonnet, between West Loop 610 and South Rice Avenue, that were not included in the new CMU zoning district. - Removal of all light rail transit references from the map along the north City limits at Westpark.
+Also, removal of the Transit Center symbol on Bellaire Boulevard, and addition of a Bellaire-Uptown Transit Center symbol along Westpark. - A new sidebar added (on page 2.13) to explain and illustrate how some incremental population increase could still occur in Bellaire even though the community appears relatively built out. - Within the goals/considerations/actions tables at the end of Chapter 2, highlighting of items accomplished since the 2009 plan.